Treatment

 Insurance Coverage for Cranial Helmets

-Cranial bands are a covered benefit under many insurance plans.
+Cranial helmets are a covered benefit under many insurance plans.
 Hanger Clinic is in-network with more than 2,500 insurance providers, helping you get the highest coverage possible under your plan.
 If we are not in-network with your provider, we are still happy to provide your baby with a cranial helmet, but you may be responsible for a larger percentage of the cost, subject to the out-of-network rate set by your insurance plan.

 Once you provide us with your insurance information, our experienced office staff will verify your benefits with your insurance carrier to determine the amount of coverage available.
 If needed, our staff will also obtain prior authorization from your insurance company.
 Our office staff will then provide you with an estimate of your portion of the costs prior to helmet therapy being provided.